myui/hivemall/README.md

 http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html

 According to LGPL 2.1, softwares that modifies/copies Hivemall MUST open their source codes upon requests.
 On the other hand, softwares that uses the Hivemall jar package without any modification are no need to show their sources.
 See GNU's [LGPL and Java page](http://www.gnu.org/licenses/lgpl-java.en.html) for detail.

 The LGPL does not require you to distribute source code of programs as far as just using/linking Hivemall in your application, so you can use Hivemall in closed-source apps and for most commercial uses.
-Those who wish to extend Hivemall can do so as long as they publish the modified codes under the LGPL, a condition which we find quite reasonable.

 If you want other (commercial) licensing options, please contact me.
 I and my institute are ready to provide a commercial friendly license with an additional support contract.